thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

   :align: center
 .. highlights::

-  |rdihtml_long|.
-Rendering of the header file contents after transformation
+  |rdihtml_long|:  Rendering of the header file contents after transformation
   from XML to HTML.

-An InsightToolkit (ITK) [Yoo2002]_ ImageIO class was written for processing the data with ITK.
+An Insight Toolkit (ITK) [Yoo2002]_ ImageIO class was written for processing the data with ITK.
 The data is imported as an "image", i.e. geometry of uniform, anisotropic spacing in Cartesian format, with angle and radius information stored in the metadata dictionary for scan conversion after B-Mode or parametric image